csgillespie/efficientR/main.md

  * Is the code correct and properly documented?
  * Could the code be improved?
- * Does the code conform to existing style guidelines.
+ * Does the code conform to existing style guidelines?
  * Are there any automated tests?
-If so, are they sufficient.
+If so, are they sufficient?

 A good code review shares knowledge and best practice.